Skip to Content

 Are you worried about black discharge before or after your period?
 Do you feel your black discharge may be due to an infection, medical health issue or pregnancy?

-Black discharge occurs in women for many reasons.
-If you’ve had unprotected sexual intercourse, it could be pregnancy.
-Other causes could be cervical narrowing and obstruction, uterine fibroids, endometrial cancer or vaginal infections.
+Other causes could be cervical narrowing and obstruction, uterine fibroids, endometrial or cervical polyps, very rarely cancers, or vaginal and cervical infections.

 This article explains the causes of black discharge and signs that indicate serious health concerns.